brimdata/zed/docs/tutorials/zq-primer.md

 ## Record Mutation

-Sometimes you just want to exctract or mutate certain fields of records.
+Sometimes you just want to extract or mutate certain fields of records.

 Similar to the Unix `cut` command, the Zed [cut operator](../zq/operators/cut.md) extracts fields, e.g.,